teamdatatonic/gen-ai-hackathon/knowledge_worker/README.md

 The notebook is self-contained (includes python `pip` install commands), however, the following pre-requisites are required to get started:
 - Google Cloud Project with  Vertex AI API enabled.
-- A `credentials.json` file for accessing the Vertex AI API via a service account.
+- A google account with access to the needed resources (see below).

 ## Going further